zxul767/ex-machina/content/blog/dynamic-programming/index.md

 [Richard Bellman](https://en.wikipedia.org/wiki/Richard_E._Bellman) (its creator), also explained this once:

 > The 1950s were not good years for mathematical research.
 We had a very interesting gentleman in Washington named Wilson.
-He was Secretary of Defense, and he actually had a pathological fear and hatred of the word "research"...
-His face would suffuse, he would turn red, and he would get violent if people used the term "research" in his presence.
-You can imagine how he felt, then, about the term "mathematical"...
+He was Secretary of Defense, and he actually had a pathological fear and hatred of the word "research".
+You can imagine how he felt then about the term "mathematical".
 I thought "dynamic programming" was a good name.
 It was something not even a Congressman could object to.

 ## Conclusion
 Despite its reputation for being a difficult technique, dynamic programming can be easily understood if you have a good grasp on recursion.